PitiwatL/MFTnet-Multi-level-Fusion-in-a-Two-stream-Network/README.md

   <img src = "./assets/Preprocess.png" width = 500>
 </p>

-## Overall Architecture of the MFTnet
+## Overall Architecture of the MLFnet
 The late fusion models consist of 3 methods, which are averaged sum, ridge regression, and multinomial naive bayes.

 <p align="center">